dotnet-foundation/website/input/community/presentations/what-is-net.md

 id: what-is-net
 title: What is .NET?
 link: https://github.com/dotnet-presentations/home/tree/master/.NET%20Intro
-content: Level 100 Beginner 45min presentation on what .NET is and how to get started!
 ---

+Level 100 Beginner 45min presentation on what .NET is and how to get started!